Kerecis: History

-Fertram Sigurjonsson observed in 2009 that the skin of the fish and qualities, which are similar to those of human skin, expedited the latter's regeneration, particularly in the case of acute or chronic wounds.
+Kerecis was founded by chemist Gudmundur Fertram Sigurjonsson, who began entrepreneurial projects in the medical device field in 2007 after returning to Iceland.
+Drawing on his prior experience in human-tissue repair and his youth in the fishing village of Ísafjörður, Sigurjonsson developed the concept of using fish skin to heal damaged human tissue.
+He observed in 2009 that the skin of the fish and qualities, which are similar to those of human skin, expedited the latter's regeneration, particularly in the case of acute or chronic wounds.
 Based on his discovery, he founded Kereceis in 2013.